Nayab007/Nayab007/README.md

 - 👋 Hi, I’m Nayab.
 I'm a Frontend Developer.
-- 👀 I’m nterested in Frontend Development.
+- 👀 I’m interested in Frontend Development.
 - 🌱 My tech Stack is JavaScript, ReactJs, TypeScript, Cypress and much more!
 - 💞️ I’m Looking to collaborate on Frontend Side
 - 📫 How to reach me https://portfolionextjs-dusky.vercel.app/